Jwilliamsr/new-blog/about.md

 ## professional bio

 Jesse Williams specializes in leading product marketing for developer tools.
-He has a deep understanding of developer workflows, how to position technical products in competitive markets, and how to enable sellers to confidently bring developer solutions to IT decision makers.
-Jesse currently leads Product Marketing for the AWS DevTools potfolio (CDK, IDEs, IDE Toolkits, SDKs, IaC.)
+He has a deep-understanding of developer workflows, how to position technical products in competitive markets, and how to enable sellers to confidently position developer solutions for IT decision makers.
+Jesse currently leads the product marketing for AWS Developer Tools (CDK, IDEs, IDE Toolkits, SDKs, IaC, CI/CD.)
 Prior to AWS, Jesse led the lifecycle marketing team for Red Hat Developer, a community of over 1.5 million independent software developers.
 Jesse got his start in developer marketing while leading the marketing efforts for Codenvy and open source Eclipse Che.

-Outside of work, he is involved with the Eclipse Cloud Development Tools Working Group, where he hosts Cloud Chats, a Twitch series focused on open source leadership and strategy, and serves as a board advisor for Stanza, an open source log agent that’s part of the CNCF’s OpenTelemetry project.
+Outside of work, he is involved with the Eclipse Cloud Development Tools Working Group, where he hosts Cloud Chats, a Twitch series focused on open source leadership and strategy.
+He also serves as a board advisor for Stanza, an open source log agent which is part of the CNCF’s OpenTelemetry project.

 Jesse resides in Alexandria, VA with his wife and three kids.